vieiramanoel/vieiramanoel.github.io/_posts/2018-12-19-Differences-imperative-functional.markdown

 *I've saved my hs file as `modules.hs`

-Now we have a list elements that interests us.
+Now we have a list of elements that interests us.

 In C we defined that first element containing the key returns its value, let's define same behavior in haskell.